 Read the information on the history of the NRC’s Fitness for Duty Program.

-the Fitness for Duty Rule and Drug Testing Program guidance provided on the NRC’s External Website.
+Read the information on the Fitness for Duty Rule and Drug Testing Program guidance provided on the NRC’s External Website.

 Meet with your supervisor or the person designated to be your resource for this activity and discuss the items listed in the Evaluation Criteria section.